Basic Usage

 It's possible to pass arguments to Gungraun separated by -- (cargo bench -- ARGS).
 If you're running into the error Unrecognized Option, see Troubleshooting.
-For a complete rundown of possible arguments, execute cargo bench --bench <benchmark> -- --help.
+For a complete rundown of possible arguments, execute gungraun-runner --help.
 Almost all command-line arguments have a corresponding environment variable.
 The environment variables which don't have a corresponding command-line argument are:

 Exit Codes